3 things I found:

 - ✅ Natural upgrade to full One once food delivery habit forms

-- ⚠️ Cannibalisation risk: existing One subscribers may downgrade to Lite
+- ⚠️ Risk: existing One subscribers may trade down to the cheaper Lite tier

 - ⚠️ Requires clear tier differentiation UI to prevent confusion